-- When appropriate a referral to other agencies and or the police may be deemed appropriate - A racist incident form is completed and submitted to the performance and management information team at Somerset County Council.
+- When appropriate a referral to other agencies and or the police may be deemed appropriate - A racist incident online form is completed and submitted to Somerset County Council.

 When working with offenders restorative approaches will be used which includes: attending to the needs of those on the receiving end of racism; preventing re-offending by enabling offenders to assume active responsibility for their actions and reintegrating them into the school community; avoiding escalation; and, repairing and recreating the community damaged by the bullying.